March 10, 2026 · Benjamin J. Treger

 Talk to an Employment Attorney

 Most plaintiff’s employment attorneys, including our firm, offer free initial consultations.
 You pay nothing to find out whether you have a case.
 An experienced attorney can look at your situation and identify claims you may not even realize you have.
-Wrongful termination cases often involve multiple overlapping violations: discrimination, retaliation, wage theft, FMLA interference, and more.
+Wrongful termination cases frequently involve multiple overlapping violations: discrimination, retaliation, wage theft, FMLA interference, failure to accommodate, breach of contract, and more.
+Each violation carries its own damages, and the combined value is often far greater than any single claim.

 The sooner you consult an attorney, the better your options.
-Statutes of limitations apply, and evidence disappears over time.
+Statutes of limitations apply, evidence disappears, and employer stories harden over time.
+Early consultation gives you the best chance of preserving evidence and building the strongest possible case.

 At Treger Legal, every case is taken on contingency.
 You pay nothing unless we win.